 Symptoms may be mild to severe.
-A person may have one or more symptoms.
+There may be one or more symptoms.
 They may come and go or change.
-Symptoms may be due to a medical condition.
-They also may have no clear cause.
+Symptoms may be due to a medical condition but they also may have no clear cause.

-How a person feels and behaves in response to these physical sensations are the main symptoms of SSD.
+How people feel and behave in response to these physical sensations are the main symptoms of SSD.
 These reactions must persist for 6 months or more.
-A person with SSD may:
+People with SSD may:

 - Feel extreme anxiety about symptoms

 - Feel concern that mild symptoms are a sign of serious disease